Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 When someone loses 40 pounds, reports better energy, or says their brain fog vanished, people naturally pay attention.
 That reaction is understandable.

+The problem is that the internet rewards dramatic stories, certainty, tribal identity, before-and-after photos, strong opinions, and quick transformations.
+It does not reward patience, nuance, or five-year follow-up data.
 Many plans go viral not because they are superior, but because they are emotionally compelling.

 Popular Diet Trends Often Follow the Same Pattern